dailydevops/dependamerge-action/README.md

 # DependaMerge - GitHub Action

-GitHub action that processes pull requests created and processed by [dependabot[bot]](https://github.com/dependabot).
+GitHub Action that processes pull requests created and processed by [dependabot[bot]](https://github.com/dependabot).
 Depending on the settings, the pull request is approved and/or merged.
 The action is triggered by the `pull_request` event and only processes pull requests created by [dependabot[bot]](https://github.com/dependabot).

 ## Usage